 Wet brain is the common term for Wernicke-Korsakoff Syndrome (WKS).
 It’s a condition often caused by thiamine (vitamin B1) deficiency and excessive alcohol consumption.
 When left untreated, wet brain syndrome can lead to severe complications.

 There are two primary types of wet brain syndrome.
 Wernicke’s encephalopathy (WE) is acute wet brain syndrome.
 Korsakoff’s syndrome is chronic wet brain syndrome.
-Korsakoff’s syndrome is often misdiagnosed because the symptoms mimic other conditions, such as dementia and Alzheimer’s disease.
+Korsakoff’s syndrome is often misdiagnosed because the symptoms mimic other conditions, such as dementia and Alzheimer’s.

 Wet Brain Symptoms